Maritime Fish Chowder

 Instructions

-- Dice the carrots, celery, and onion.
-Place the butter in a large heavy-bottomed pot over medium heat.
-Once the butter is melted, add the diced vegetables and cook until soft but not browned, about 5 to 7 minutes.
+- Place the butter in a large heavy-bottomed pot over medium heat.
+Once melted, add the carrots, celery, and onion, then cook until the vegetables are soft but not browned, about 5 to 7 minutes.

-- While the vegetables are cooking chop the potatoes into ½-inch chunks.
-Add the water and chopped potatoes to the pot.
-Increase the heat to high and bring the mixture to a boil with the lid slightly ajar.
-Once boiling, reduce the heat to medium-low and let it simmer for about 15 minutes, or until the potatoes can easily be cut through with a fork.
+- Add the water and potatoes, increase the heat to high, and bring the mixture to a boil with the lid slightly ajar.
+Once boiling, reduce the heat to medium low and simmer for about 15 minutes, or until the potatoes can easily be pierced with a fork.

-- While the potatoes are cooking cut the salmon and haddock into bite-size chunks.
-Add the salmon, haddock, evaporated milk, salt, pepper, and any flavor variations you want to try (see recipe notes) to the pot.
-Increase the heat to medium and simmer for another 5 to 8 minutes, or until the fish is cooked through.
-Adjust the seasoning to suit your taste then serve hot, with crusty bread or crackers on the side.
+- Add the salmon, haddock, evaporated milk, salt, and pepper.
+Increase the heat to medium and simmer for 5 to 8 minutes, or until the fish is cooked through.
+Taste the chowder, adjust the seasoning if needed, then serve hot with crusty bread or crackers.